mhayes787/bcloudtest/README.md

 3. From the terminal, open the Cypress Test Runner (npx cypress open)

-4. Click on the "Runs" tab and you will see some results **Note:** It may ask you to "Log In to Dashboard" before viewing the results.
+4. Click on the "Runs" tab and you will see some results

+   **Note:** It may ask you to "Log In to Dashboard" before viewing the results.
 You may have to create an account

 5. Click on your result and you will be able to see a summary overview of your results

 6. Click on the "Test Results" tab

    **Note:** You should be able to see the "bcHomePage.spec.js" file, along with each test

 7. Click on one of the test

    **Note:** An aside menu should a appear and give you the option to watch the video.
 Also there are other options such as Runtime environment, Artifacts, Test code history, etc...

+   **Notes:** Make sure your are in the following directory "betterCloudTest/node_modules/cypress-page-object-model" before runnng the command.
+Also, you should see the "export.csv" file in the root directory with all 3 options

+### Github Actions CI Pipeline

+1. From terminal ("betterCloudTest/node_modules/cypress-page-object-model"), run the following command "npm run cypress-run" to trigger the pipeline

+2. From github, click on "Actions".
+From here, you should be able to see the workflows.
+The is an option to rerun the pipeline job.